Lionessm/google-meet-link-generator/dev-notes.md

 Once the endpoint was implemented and I added the logic for the refresh_token and access_token, the implementation went smoothly.

 **Setup of generateAuthUrl considerations**:
 - By using `generateAuthUrl()` with `access_type: 'offline'`, we get a refresh token.
-This is very important for the developement phases.
+This is very important for the development phases.
 In addition to this, I also added the `prompt: 'consent'` parameter which ensures the refresh token is always returned (important for subsequent requests).

 **OAuth Scopes - Important Considerations**:
 - The `scope` parameter in `generateAuthUrl()` defines what permissions your app needs.
 For this project, we use: `'https://www.googleapis.com/auth/calendar'` because it allows the app to create, read, update, and delete calendar events.